IIT-EnergySystemModels/openTEPES/doc/rst/Papers.rst

 =================
 The **openTEPES** model has been used in these publications:

 - E.F. Álvarez, J.C.
-López, L. Olmos, A. Ramos (2024) "An Optimal Expansion Planning of Power Systems considering Cycle-Based AC Optimal Power Flow" Sustainable Energy, Grids and Networks (accepted)
+López, L. Olmos, A. Ramos "An Optimal Expansion Planning of Power Systems Considering Cycle-Based AC Optimal Power Flow" Sustainable Energy, Grids and Networks, May 2024 `10.1016/j.segan.2024.101413 <https://doi.org/10.1016/j.segan.2024.101413>`_

 - D. Santos-Oliveira, J. Lecarpentier, S. Lumbreras, L. Olmos, A. Ramos, M. Chammas, Th.
 Brouhard (2024) "The impact of EV penetration on the European Power System: the Tradeoffs in Storage" Social Science Research Network `10.2139/ssrn.4700642 <https://dx.doi.org/10.2139/ssrn.4700642>`_